BashiirHagi/BashiirHagi/README.md

 # 👋 Hi there, I'm Bashiir

 Welcome to my GitHub!
 I'm a **Cloud & DevOps Engineer** passionate about building reliable, scalable infrastructure with a clean and modular approach.
+Strong professional experience in the Media and consulting space.

 ---

 ## 🚀 Current Focus

-🎯 **Re-entering tech** with a strong foundation in:
+🎯 Strong foundation in the follwoing cloud and DevOps technologies:
 - **AWS**: Core services, IAM, VPC, and Landing Zones
 - **Terraform**: Infrastructure as Code with modules and best practices
 - **CI/CD**: GitHub Actions & automated workflows